Eurydia/practice-clean-programming-language/src/pages/index.md

 ```
 // Language: Clean

-exIntA :: Int
-exIntA =  0      // OK

-exIntB :: Int
+exInt :: Int

-...some code...
+// ...some code...

-exIntB = 12      // NOT OK
+exInt = 12      // NOT OK
 ```

-In this case, $\text{exIntB}$ will throw a compilation error with a message which states:
+In this case, $\text{exIntB}$ will cause a compilation error with a message which states:

 ```
 Error [...]: function body expected.
 ```

+**Function specification**

 The syntax for function signature is as follow: